zdenkas/human-tafazzin-variants-database/README.md

 # human-tafazzin-variants-database
-Human Tafazzin Variants Database modifications
+Human Tafazzin Variants Database modifications.

 This repository contains Python notebooks, which fix inconsistencies in Human Tafazzin Variants Database and enhances the database with publicaly available data.